What is the problem?

 - Report on the state of implementation on 112 and launch of Key Performance Indicators

-- A Eurobarometer survey was carried out on 112 measuring the awareness on 112
+- Eurobarometer survey on 112 measuring the awareness on 112

 - The eligibility criteria of 116 candidate numbers has been revised and tightened, expert meetings to coordinate the application for candidate numbers were organised.

-- The Commission organized a High Level Conference on missing children.
+- The Commission organized a High Level Conference on to missing children

 - Report on the state of implementation, including 112 and the 116 numbering range was prepared.

-- Reported on implementation of 112 and survey on the awareness of 112
+- Report on implementation of 112 and survey on the awareness of 112

-- Launched specialized website for the 116 numbers
+- Launch of specialized website for the 116 numbers

 - Continued monitoring the transposition of enhanced requirements